Board of Governors

 Click here to read this member's profile - Sally Wolkowski

-Prior to this role, Sally was Head of Operations Strategic Improvement where she led a major investment programme for the redevelopment of how weather forecasts are created.
-In the 5 years prior, she held the role of Head of the Met Office College.
-In this latter post she was appointed to lead a review of the global standard for meteorologists by the World Meteorological Organisation and was invited to become a visiting scholar at the University of Reading.
-Her leadership experience stretches from strategy development and business planning to strategic account management for central government customers.
+Her passion for education was discovered during her tenure as Head of the Met Office College.
+In this post, she was asked to lead the review of the global standard for meteorologists by the World Meteorological Organisation and was invited to become a visiting scholar at the University of Reading where she developed a blueprint for future meteorological skills.
+Her leadership experience stretches from strategy development and business planning to strategic account management for central government customers and quite a lot in between.

 In her spare time, Sally enjoys riding her motorcycle, reading books and spending time with her children.